 Founded in 1935, SDFCU is headquartered in Alexandria, Va.
 It also offers its customers access to the CO-OP Shared Branch network for branches and ATMs.

-The penalty Dover Federal Credit Union may impose on an early withdrawal will equal 180 days dividends.
+Open a 60-month Pen Air Federal Credit Union Certificate Account with a $500 minimum deposit.
+The penalty for an early withdrawal will equal 180 days of dividends.

 5-year CDs vs. savings accounts